Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-craftstudio.md

 Click on `Add or create project...` at the bottom of the project list.

 ![Interface to connect to a server](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/craftstudio-introduction/server-connect-window.png "Interface to connect to a server")
-Remember that CS projects are all hosted on a server and that a local server was installed with CS and is launched (allong with the server manager) when the editor is launched itself.
+Remember that CS projects are all hosted on a server and that a local server was installed with CS and is launched (along with the server manager) when the editor is launched itself.

 To create a project and/or add a project to your project list, you first need to connect to a server.
 That's what this windows allows you to do.
 Don't change anything as we want to connect to our own local server.
 Just click on `Connect`.